 Report Id: SNS/SEMI/1320 | May 2022 | Region: Global | 125 Pages

-Electronic Shelf Label Market was valued at USD 826 million in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 20.4% from 2021 to 2028, and is projected to reach $3.02 billion by 2028.
+Electronic Shelf Label Market was valued at USD 994.50 million in 2022 and is expected to expand at a compound annual growth rate (CAGR) of 20.4% from 2023 to 2030, and is projected to reach USD 4.39 billion by 2030.
 Digital shopping and the proliferation of flexible, inexpensive and time-consuming retail trends instead of paper labels, the great need to improve prices among retail stores, the increase in real-time product efficiency are some of the highlights of global market growth.

 Driver-The adoption of automation in the retail industry has grown exponentially due to growing competition, the introduction of new supply channels, increased investment in the e-commerce market, and rising wages.
 Technologies such as electronic shelf labels, self-checking terminals, self-monitoring robots, and automatic back-room pouring proved to be successful on a scale in the retail industry and provided significant benefits for retailers.
 The digital integration of the store is here to last, as companies are increasingly investing in consumer purchasing technology.
 Retailers around the world offer high flexibility to consumers throughout the shopping process, and the smooth transition between digital and physical shopping platform is becoming increasingly important.
 In addition, consumers around the world are more sensitive to prices and more knowledgeable about pricing, which has increased the need to make quick or daily changes for store owners.